ikko/sym/docs/guides/3_tutorial.md

 ### Conclusion

-This advanced tutorial has demonstrated `Symbol`'s capacity for sophisticated symbolic modeling.
+This advanced tutorial has demonstrated `Symbol`'s capacity for sophisticated symbic modeling.
 By mastering custom mixins, complex graph structures, and strategic DSL design, you can leverage `Symbol` to build highly expressive, maintainable, and performant systems across a multitude of domains.
 The flexibility and extensibility of `Symbol` make it an invaluable tool for tackling challenging problems in knowledge representation, system design, and data analysis.
 For detailed technical specifications, refer to the API Documentation.